GabeScott/standard-works-vault/General Conference/2001 April - Your Celestial Guide.md

 Heavenly Father has given you the gift of the Holy Ghost to be available to help you whenever you earnestly seek Him.
 Like Nephi, you can know what to do to build according to the Lord’s plan for you.
 You will want to invite this power to help you navigate through the challenges of mortality until you are safely home.

 It requires no special equipment or experience, no social status or money for the Holy Ghost to guide you.
-The next time you renew your baptismal covenant by taking the sacrament, listen to the promise: when you always remember your Savior and keep His commandments, you will always have His Spirit to be with you (see D&C 20:77, 79).
+The next time you renew your baptismal covenant by taking the sacrament, listen to the promise: when you always remember your Savior and keep His commandments, you will always have His Spirit to be with you (see [[D&C 20.77|D&C 20:77, 79]][[D&C 20.79|]]).
 Think of that!
 With a gift so magnificent, why would we ever resist such guidance?

 When our young daughter was practicing the piano, I suggested she play her piece over five more times to be prepared for her lesson.